 Review your proposal with your supervisor and resident project site coordinator.
 Depending on your research needs, you may also consult with the Research Methods Unit (RMU) at Dalhousie University.
-An initial consultation is free, though to use their services for data analysis is \$100 an hour.
+An initial consultation is free, although there may be a fee if further assistance is required.
 Early consultation can help you avoid costly mistakes.